asapach/babel-plugin-rewire-exports/README.md

   You can use `unsafeConst` [option](#options) to convert `const` to `let` in order to enable live binding.

 * Functions (`export default function () {…}` or `export function foo() {…}`)
-  are split into a function declaration and exported variable by the same name.
+  are converted into a function expression and exported variable by the same name.
-  The variable is hoisted to the very top of the module to preserve existing behavior.
+  The variable initialization is hoisted to the top of the scope to preserve existing behavior.

-* Classes (`export default class {…}` or `export class foo {…}`) are handled similarly to functions except the variables are not hoisted (again to preserve the existing behavior).
+* Classes (`export default class foo {…}` or `export class foo {…}`) are handled similarly to functions except the variables are not hoisted (again to preserve the existing behavior).

 * Re-exports (`export * from './foo.js'` or `export {bar} from 'baz'`) are ignored.
+  They can be rewired in the original modules.

 * Immutable values such as `undefined`, *globals* and *imports* are copied similar to literals.